inkVerb/VIP/401-shell/Lesson-12.md

 ## $PATH
 - The `$PATH` is the list of directories of files that can be executed from the terminal, regardless of the present working directory
+  - *$PATH contains many directories*
+  - *Each directory in $PATH is separated by a colon `:`*
+  - *Files in these directories can be run without entering the entire path.*
+  - *Any file not in a directory listed in $PATH can only be run by including the path to the file, like `./FILE` or `/full/path/to/FILE`*
 - To find the current path, enter: `echo $PATH`
 - The `$PATH` is defined for each user in: `~/.bashrc`
 - To add a directory to the `$PATH`, put a line in `~/.bashrc` like: